 Most clinical sites are located in major cities, and as a result of urbanization trends, often patient populations include several ethnic minorities who speak languages other than the country’s official language.
 Although this results in greater genetic diversity, it further complicates the issue of linguistic and cultural barriers.
 To ensure success, therefore, the translation of clinical trial documents must be performed by experts who are native speakers of the required language, are familiar with the culture, and have a background in clinical research.
 In addition, partnering with a local CRO or language service provider with experience in that country will better ensure regulatory approval.

-The translation of clinical trial documents involves more than just simple translation from a source language into a target language.
+Life sciences translation and translation of clinical trial documents involves more than just simple translation from a source language into a target language.
 In addition to translating documents for regulatory authorities, patient-related materials and informed consent forms must be carefully translated into the patient’s native language, and the text must be culturally adapted for the target patient population.
 Following initial translation, the text undergoes a review process performed by a separate group of expert translators.
 The review is then back translated to ensure that the original meaning has not been “lost in translation.”
 To contain costs and increase translation efficiency, professional translators create or refer to existing Translation Memory (TM) or Glossaries.
 These contain an archive of preferred clinical trial terminology and accepted medical terms that are commonly used by the majority of professional translators in a particular language.
 However, one must bear in mind that there are languages in which these terms are less defined.
 For example, researchers in one South African study found that language created barriers to informed consent due to a lack of established local words for terms such as “randomization” or “placebo” (3).
 In fact, one of the most common problems in international trials is related to inaccuracies in the translation of informed consent forms.

 In addition to creating barriers to informed consent, linguistic and cultural differences can affect patient reporting of disease symptoms and adverse events, and interfere with the diagnosis or treatment of patients participating in clinical trials.
 Several clinical studies have demonstrated that a patient’s language and culture influences their perception of disease and symptoms.
 These factors must therefore be taken into account in the interpretation of patient data and in the translation of all patient-related materials.